hemzanovo/test/readme.md

 Getting an api key
 =======
-Visit novoserve.com/api.
-enter the IP-address where you want to access the api from and click generate.
+Visit WHMCS customer portal and go to the api managemer page. enter the IP-address where you want to access the api from and click generate.
+Its also possible to restrict by servertag

 ![image info](https://i.imgur.com/ob2XrBV.png)